 The Minnesota Nutrient Reduction Strategy (NRS), developed through a statewide stakeholder process, provides detailed discussion of phosphorus sources, transport mechanisms, reduction strategies and example scales of BMP adoption that would correspond to various milestone goal attainment.
 The strategy constitutes the over-arching implementation plan for the nonpoint phosphorus reductions in the Lake Pepin watershed.
 At the major watershed scale nutrient reduction goals are described in Watershed Restoration and Protection Strategies (WRAPS) and local water planning (One Watershed One Plan).

-The MPCA has contracted with LimnoTech, Inc. (the consulting firm that built the Lake Pepin model and has been involved since the start of the project) to assemble a draft TMDL report that will be posted on the project website in 2018, prior to the start of a public notice.
+The MPCA has contracted with LimnoTech, Inc. (the consulting firm that built the Lake Pepin model and has been involved since the start of the project) to assemble a draft TMDL report that will be posted on the project website as part of the public notice in late 2018 or early 2019.
 TMDL meetings will be coordinated with the Minnesota River TSS TMDL project, given the inter-relatedness of the issues and pollutants.
 MPCA staff are available to provide TMDL updates via phone or at meetings by invitation.

 More specific information about Lake Pepin impairments and this project is available in the following documents:

 - Mississippi River Pools 1 through 8 - Developing River, Pool and Lake Pepin Eutrophication Criteria